gary-archer/oauth.websample.final/README.md

 The final demo SPA, which aims for a [Web Architecture](https://authguidance.com/2017/09/08/goal-1-spas/) with best capabilities:

-- The SPA uses an API driven OpenID Connect solution via Curity's [Token Handler Pattern](https://github.com/curityio/web-oauth-via-bff)
+- The SPA uses an API driven OpenID Connect solution via **Curity's Token Handler Pattern**
 - Only client side React technology is needed to implement the SPA, for productive development
-- The SPA is deployed to 20 global locations via a Content Delivery Network
+- The SPA is deployed to many global locations via a Content Delivery Network

 ## Deployed System